xelanat/erd.lol/README.md

 ### License

-QuickERD is released under the [MIT License](LICENSE).
+Released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.